-Given that all agencies are using uniform data collection procedures, OCTA can answer typical questions such as:
+Given that all agencies are using uniform data collection procedures, the Orange County Transportation Authority (OCTA) can answer typical questions such as:

 - What is the average countywide condition of local streets and roads?
 For individual streets?
 For Arterial Highways? - Which streets have a higher priority and need to be funded first? - How much does it cost to bring them up to an acceptable condition? - How much will it cost to maintain them in an acceptable condition over the next seven years or more? - What are the impacts on pavement condition at the existing funding levels?